Carl Ebeling: Education and career

-His other projects include Gemini and Gemini2, open source programs for graph isomorphism used for netlist comparison in layout versus schematic IC verification.
+Among his projects are Gemini and Gemini2, open source programs for graph isomorphism used for netlist comparison in layout versus schematic IC verification.

 Awards

 Ebeling's Ph.D. thesis All the Right Moves: A VLSI Architecture for Chess earned him the 1986 Doctoral Dissertation Award from the Association for Computing Machinery.

-American Association for Artificial Intelligence bestowed Ebeling with the Pioneer in Computer Chess award (1989).

-His work on HiTech was recognized with the Allen Newell Award for Research Excellence (1997).
+The American Association for Artificial Intelligence awarded Ebeling the Pioneer in Computer Chess award in 1989.
+His work on HiTech was recognized with the Allen Newell Award for Research Excellence in 1997.

 In 2011 he was inducted as a Fellow of the Association for Computing Machinery.